dis-sg/dis-sg.github.io/_posts/2026-01-28-national-gallery-singapore-brand.md

 <figcaption>Benches at Marina Bay <a href="https://www.facebook.com/nationalgallerysingapore/posts/pfbid0FDG2xRdJhM9wd6f4CjH6hWnnNy1Hgtzbei9vu9TyGc2g31s6KakY39XVWYQD3Dtzl" target="_blank">(Source)</a></figcaption>
 </figure>

-Known as "Gallery Benches", they were placed across the island as a symbolic gesture to reinforce the idea that art should be accessible beyond museum walls.
+Known as <a href="https://www.nationalgallery.sg/sg/en/donate-and-volunteer/Adopt-a-Gallery-Bench.html" target="_blank">"Gallery Benches"</a>, they were placed across the island as a symbolic gesture to reinforce the idea that art should be accessible beyond museum walls.
 They are also available for adoption from $6,000, with proceeds going to support the National Gallery’s efforts to keep art inclusive and accessible for all visitors.

 <figure>
 <img src="https://i.imgur.com/b684bc8.jpg" alt="National Gallery Singapore Gallery Benches">